Icon

 </div>

-Color for the SVG should be defined on the SVG level by using the currentColor value for its fill or stroke CSS properties.
+Color for the SVG should be defined at the SVG level by using the currentColor value for its fill or stroke CSS properties.
 Example of an SVG component:

 const IconZap = () => (